akuklev/akuklev/synthetic-types.md

 Synthetic Types
 ===============

-The first data types one encounters in general-purpose languages hardware-defined types.
-Well known examples from C-like languages are the types `int` (`int32`) and `float` (`float32`) of 32-bit integers and floating point real numbers respectively.
-Yet, there are also intrinsically defined types: their definitions and behaviour are independent of any machine-related details.
+The first data types one encounters in general-purpose languages hardware-specific types.
+Well known examples from C-like languages are the data types `int` (`int32`) and `float` (`float32`) of 32-bit integers and floating point real numbers respectively.
+Yet, many languages also support data types defined independently of any of machine-related aspects.
+There are two kinds of such data types:
+* Synthetic types (and their extensions)
+* Function types (and their extensions)

+Function types are defined by the way their values can be used.
+In particular, the type `A -> B` is defined to be inhabited by “things” that can be applied to a value of type `A` and deterministically yield a value of type `B` when applied.
+Synthetic types are defined by the way their values can be constructed (synthesized, hence the name).
+This article deals with synthetic types, starting with most basic ones.

 § Enumerations: Finite closed data types
 ----------------------------------------

-Most simple intrinsically defined types are the enumerations:
+Most simple intrinsically defined types are the enumerations.
+That's how their definitions look in C and many other C-like languages:

 **Example 1**
 ```c